MicrosoftDocs/winrt-api/windows.ui.xaml.controls/relativepanel.md

 ## -description
 Defines an area within which you can position and align child objects in relation to each other or the parent panel.

- [RelativePanel](relativepanel.md) is a constraint based layout container that you can use to create UI by expressing spatial relationships between elements.
-Using [RelativePanel](relativepanel.md) ’s attached properties, you can position a UI element relative to another UI element (*A* is `RelativePanel.Below`  *B*) as well as relative to the panel (*A* is `RelativePanel.AlignTopWithPanel`).

 ## -xaml-syntax
 ```xaml
 <RelativePanel ...>